designedspace/MSFF_Docs/PrismMaps_Procedure.md

 4. Save the view using the "NamedView" command.

 #### 2.3 Light and Render
-1. Create a large rectangular light using the "RectangularLight" command.
+1. Create a large rectangular light on a new layer using the "RectangularLight" command.
 Size it so that is larger than the area of interest.
 Move it vertically by 3,750,000 ft - it's important to keep this consistent, as the intensity of the light varies with distance.
 2. The desired format for these images is 10"x10", printed at 300 dpi; therefore, change the VRay output size to 3000x3000 and ensure that "override viewport" is checked.
 Also check that the "05_VeryHigh_Quality_Exterior" preset is selected.
+Hide all layers except the light and the data of interest.
 ![rendered](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/2_3_render.PNG "Rendered")
 3. Render!
 The output should look something like the above image.
 Save it as a PNG file to maintain background transparency.

-#### 2.4 Make2D
+4. Hide the layer of interest and display additional layers (in this example, the Detroit municipal boundary and surrounding land areas).
+Render them one by one, again making sure to save them as PNGs to preserve transparency.

-## 3. Linework in Illustrator
+## 3. Retouch in Photoshop

-#### 3.1
 ####
-####

-## 4. Retouch in Photoshop

 ## References
 Jenks, George F. and Fred C. Caspall.
 1971.
-"Error on Choroplethic Maps: Definition, Measurement, Reduction." *Annals of the Association of Americal Geographers* 61 (2): 217-244.
+"Error on Choroplethic Maps: Definition, Measurement, Reduction." *Annals of the Association of American Geographers* 61 (2): 217-244.

 Slocum, Terry A., Robert B. McMaster, Fritz C. Kessler, and Hugh H. Howard.
 2004. *Thematic Cartography and Geographic Visualization*.
 2nd ed.
 Upper Saddle River: Prentice Hall.